changeworld/azure-docs.pl-pl/articles/azure-resource-manager/resource-group-using-tags.md

 ## <a name="templates"></a>Szablony

-Aby oznaczyć zasób podczas wdrażania, Dodaj element `tags` do zasobu, który jest wdrażany.
+To tag a resource during deployment, add the `tags` element to the resource you're deploying.
 Podaj nazwę i wartość tagu.

 ### <a name="apply-a-literal-value-to-the-tag-name"></a>Stosowanie wartości literału do nazwy tagu